Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are opposition decisions subject to appeal?
 If so, what procedures apply?

 Yes, opposition decisions can be appealed to the Patent and Market Court.
 Patent and Market Court decisions may be appealed to the Patent and Market Court of Appeal.
 Leave to appeal is required.
-Decisions of the Patent and Market Court of Appeal may be appealed to the Supreme Court only if the Patent and Market Court of Appeal grants a right to appeal.
-Leave to appeal is required for the case to be tried by the Supreme Court.
+Decisions of the Patent and Market Court of Appeal may be appealed to the Supreme Court only if the Patent and Market Court of Appeal grants a right to appeal and leave to appeal is granted by the Supreme Court.

 Click here to view the full article.